 Other Debugging Helpers and Facilities

-Variable ways to look up help docs:
+Here are variable ways to look up help docs in Emacs:

 C-h f